productinfo/DailyFinance/README.md

 }
 ```

-To run the application **you need to have the mongoDB running on the local or remote machine**, to set up mongoDB please follow instruction on official website, after database start to run, all you need to do is to specify the mongoDB url in the [config file](https://github.com/LeoAJ/DailyFinance/blob/master/config/config.json#L5), otherwise the code will broken and will not be able to run.
+To run the application **you need to have the mongoDB running on the local or remote machine first**, to set up mongoDB please follow instruction on official website, after database start to run, all you need to do is to specify the mongoDB url in the [config file](https://github.com/LeoAJ/DailyFinance/blob/master/config/config.json#L5), otherwise the code will broken and will not be able to run.
 After all those set up, please do.

 ```
 npm install
 bower install
 grunt server
 ```
+Server is up now!!!

 ### Check the code quality